falkr/ttm4115/pages/unit-components.md

 command = payload.get('command')
 ```

 Since the message can be formatted wrong, we should wrap this in an exception handler.
-Based on the content or type of the message, we may for instance create a state machine session (see below), or send a message into a meachine.
+Based on the content or type of the message, we may for instance create a state machine session (see below), or send a message into a machine.

 ```python
 self.stm_driver.send('report', timer_name)